 A: I do very well myself when it comes to day trading.
 I am able to buy my mother things that she could only dream of now I am able to not only support myself but also do quite a bit of investing.
 Day trading is a very lucrative business once you learn how to do it.
+Learning to do it is easier that ever.
+Today, resources like the Forex Academy can push your knowledge far beyond what you expect.
+This knowledge of the markets is what made it possible for me to spoil my family with gifts.
 I purchased a 6 bedroom penthouse in Colombia and plan on buying property in Rio de Janeiro as well.
 The reason why i have been able to travel is because I do so well day trading.
 I do not consider myself a backpacker and prefer to be comfortable when I travel.
 Day trading allows me to do that.

 Q: Would you recommend a career in day trading to someone who wants to wants to quit their 9-5 routine and explore the world?
 What advice would you give them?

 A: I would highly recommend anyone to travel around the world.
 I know many people, from single students in University, to family men in their 50’s that have learned how to do this.
 The beauty about learning how to day trade is that anyone can learn on their spare time or even on the weekends.
 Day trading is a flexible business that anyone can learn around their current schedule.
 I have meet business men that need to manage their businesses in the morning and study at night.
 I have trained family men that have 9-5 jobs that have learned how to do this on their spare time.
 I would recommend that if they are serious about learning how to day trade then they make the commitment and set aside the right amount of time to study, practice, and learn.